marijnh/Eloquent-JavaScript/06_object.md

 {{index "static method", "static property"}}

-Sometimes you want to attach some properties directly to your constructor function, rather than to the prototype.
+Sometimes you want to attach some properties directly to your constructor function rather than to the prototype.
 Such methods won't have access to a class instance but can, for example, be used to provide additional ways to create instances.

 Inside a class declaration, methods or properties that have `static` written before their name are stored on the constructor.
 For example, the `Temperature` class allows you to write `Temperature.fromFahrenheit(100)` to create a temperature using degrees Fahrenheit: